Irinej Dobrijević: Biography

-Bishop Irinej was born on February 6, 1955 in Cleveland to father Đuro and mother Milica (née Svilar).
+Bishop Irinej was born on February 6, 1955, in Cleveland to father Đuro and mother Milica (née Svilar).
 He grew up and was educated in his native Cleveland, where he completed twelve grades of general education.
 From 1973 until 1975, he was educated at the Cleveland Institute of Art.
 He attended Saint Tikhon's Orthodox Theological Seminary in South Canaan Township, Pennsylvania from 1975 to 1979.
 In 1980, he began his studies at Saint Vladimir's Orthodox Theological Seminary in Crestwood, New York, graduating in 1982.
 After completing his studies at the Orthodox Spiritual Academy of St. Tikhon with the academic grade maxima cum laude, and the Academy of St. Vladimir, he received the title of Master of Divinity with special honors for his master's thesis Bishop Nikolaj Velimirović: 1921 Mission in America.

 On January 15, 1994, Metropolitan Christopher of Midwestern America ordained him as a deacon in the Holy Resurrection Serbian Orthodox Cathedral in Chicago.
-He received monastic vows on January 18, 1995 in the Saint Sava Monastery in Libertyville, and on that occasion he received the monastic name Irinej, after the bishop of Lyon, Saint Irenaeus.
+He received monastic vows on January 18, 1995 in the Saint Sava Monastery in Libertyville, and on that occasion he received the monastic name Irinej, after the Bishop of Lyon, Saint Irenaeus.

-As documented in United States diplomatic cables, Bishop Irinej served as an agent of the United States throughout the late 1990s through the 2000s.
-He provided ongoing intelligence to the United States about the inner workings and politics of the Serbian Orthodox Church while advocating for US policies like recognizing the self-declared independence of Kosovo.

 He was one of the key participants in the visit of religious leaders from the USA to Yugoslavia in 1999.
 He attended the Athens Center in 2000 and 2003, after which he received a diploma in the knowledge of the modern Greek language.
 He is the holder of the Order of Vuk Karadžić, third degree, which was awarded to him by Svetozar Marović, the president of the state union of Serbia and Montenegro.

 He has taught at Loyola University in Chicago, and at the invitation of Serbian Patriarch Pavle at the University of Belgrade Faculty of Theology.
 For several years, he was one of the editors of the magazine Staze Pravoslavlja, the official publication of the Serbian Orthodox Church in North America.
 He is a member of the Jasenovac Board and the Permanent Mission Board of the Holy Synod of Bishops and the Committee for Kosovo and Metohija of the Holy Synod of Bishops.
 He had a notable role as executive director of the Office for Foreign Affairs of the Serbian Orthodox Church in Washington.
 He was the initiator of connecting the largest Serbian organizations in America.

-Until his election as bishop of Australia-New Zealand, he held the position of the official of the Holy Synod of Bishops and the head of the Office of the Committee for Kosovo and Metohija of the Holy Synod of Bishops.
+Until he was elected Bishop of the Diocese of Australia and New Zealand, he held the position of an official of the Holy Synod of Bishops and the head of the Office of the Committee for Kosovo and Metohija of the Holy Synod of Bishops.